Opinions and studies in the electoral field

 - Dissuasive sanctions in case of non-respect of this obligation.

-This declaration was followed by a thorough Report on the Impact of Electoral Systems on Women's Representation in Politics.
-This report concluded that there is a wide variety of socioeconomic, cultural and political factors that can hamper or facilitate women’s access to parliament.
+This declaration was followed by the Report on the Impact of Electoral Systems on Women's Representation in Politics.
+This report concluded that there is a wide variety of socio-economic, cultural and political factors that can hamper or facilitate women’s access to parliament.
 However, even if they are not the only factors exercising an influence on women’s representation in parliament, both the electoral system and gender quotas can strongly influence women’s parliamentary representation.
 The following combination, theoretically, appears to be favourable: PR list systems in large constituencies and/or a nationwide district, with legal threshold, closed lists and a mandatory quota which provides not only for a high portion of female candidates, but also for strict rank-order rules and effective sanctions for non-compliance.
 Having said this, it should be noted that the electoral system, apart from favouring women’s representation, can also pursue other political aims, such as, for instance enabling the formation of stable governing majorities and ensuring a close voter representative relationship.
 Since some of the objectives are antagonistic, no electoral system fulfils all requirements completely.
 Consequently, the appropriateness of an electoral system is dependent on the political aims which are given priority in a particular socio-cultural and political context.

 The Venice Commission also adopted a number of other studies on general themes, such as electoral standards, electoral systems, electoral thresholds, internal democracy of political parties, limitation of mandates, electronic and remote voting, out-of-country voting, misuse of administrative resources during electoral processes (see the link to the main reference texts below).